0ssamaak0/DoubleClickChecker/README.md

 # DoubleClickChecker
-check if your mouse doubleclicks!
+check if your mouse doubleclicks [try it](https://0ssamaak0.github.io/DoubleClickChecker/)